opoupeney/DreamFaceDoc/gc_api.rst

    :param string key_style: The style key name.
    :param string value_style: The value to set.

+.. js:function:: setAttribute( key_attr, value_attr )

+   Set a specific attribute to the component.
+The attribute will be part of the renderer HTML element (*attribute_name="value"*).

+   :param string key_attr: The attribute key name.
+   :param string value_attr: The value to set.

+.. js:function:: getAttribute( key_attr )

+   Set a specific attribute associated to the component.

+   :param string key_attr: The attribute key name.
+   :returns: the current attribute value associated with the component.

 Example: this code changes the current text style for *italic* and grey. *element* is a current component instance passed as an agrument to the system events.
 ::